SMIMIF115U Market Access for Pharmaceutical Products – trends and challenges

-- Introduction to market access - marketing trends, defining global market access for the 21st century, its importance for optimizing product launches and its implications for the entire organization.
+- Introduction to market access - Marketing trends, defining global market access for the 21st century, its importance for optimizing product launches & its implications for the entire organization

-- Value generation – the role of clinical trials, real-world evidence, life-cycle management and health economics.
+- Value generation – the role of clinical trials, real-world evidence, life-cycle management, health economics

-- Stakeholders – who they are, their perspectives, how and when to engage with ‘payers’.
+- Stakeholders – who they are, what are their perspectives, how and when to engage with “payers”

-- Health economic aspects of market access – economic and financial considerations, core concepts and vocabulary.
+- Health economic aspects of marketing – economic and financial considerations, core concepts and vocabulary

 - Pricing and reimbursement – global vs. local optimization, reference pricing systems in various markets.

-- Patient centricity – the importance of understanding that the end-user must be the focal point of the entire process.
+- Patient centricity – the importance of understanding that the end-user must be the focal point during the entire process

 After the course, you will have strengthened your capacity to understand and deal with crucial market access issues.
 You will have learned about key trends in market access and how market access decisions are made and how the decision frameworks affect requirements for evidence for new health care interventions.
 You will have:

-Gained insight into the toolbox of the market access methodologies.
+- an insight to the toolbox of the market access methodologies

-Identified the key stakeholders and their influence on the drug reimbursement and prescription process some of the most important markets (e.g.: US, UK, Germany and Denmark).
+- a knowledge of the key stakeholders & their influence on the drug reimbursement and prescription process.

 The compulsory syllabus comprises a collection of review papers, textbook chapters and case studies corresponding to approximately 500 pages (extra 200 pages self-selected literature for the optional term paper).